AdobeDocs/asset-compute.en/help/using/setup-environment.md

 1. In the App Builder Project, select a workspace and subscribe to the services needed for Asset Compute.
 Click **Add to Project** > **API** and add `Asset Compute`, `IO Events`, and `IO Events Management` services.
 When adding the first API, it prompts to create a private key.
 Save this information on your machine as you need this key to test your custom application with the developer tool.

+   >[!NOTE]
+   >
+   >JWT is deprecated and Private Key is not available for download.
+While we are working on updating the testing tools, note that custom workers created using OAuth can be deployed but devtools would not work.

 ## Next step {#next-step}

 With your environment set up, you are ready to [create a custom application](develop-custom-application.md).